A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions: Introduction

-\textbf{RQ2: What are the evolutionary patterns in the P2G mechanism?} We address this from two aspects: a content-based summary of the change patterns and a quantitative analysis of package flows.
-We manually analyzed the addition and removal of groups across 89 consecutive versions of the 5 selected Linux distributions to summarize the change patterns of P2G and compute the number of packages affected in each scenario.
-Then, we developed a taxonomy of these change patterns and found that packages no longer adopting the P2G are more likely to remain in Linux distributions.
+\textbf{RQ2: What are the evolutionary patterns in the P2G mechanism?} We address this from two perspectives: a content-based summary of change patterns and a quantitative analysis of package flows.
+Specifically, we manually analyze the addition and removal of groups across 89 consecutive versions of five Linux distributions to summarize the P2G change patterns and calculate the number of affected packages in each flow scenario.
+Finally, we build a taxonomy of these change patterns and find that packages no longer adopting P2G are more likely to remain in Linux distributions.

-\textbf{RQ3: What is the quality of the current groups in the P2G mechanism?} To evaluate group quality, we established a multi-dimensional feature method called {\sc GValue}.
-To validate its effectiveness, we randomly selected 5 groups to design a questionnaire survey for manual scoring, followed by a correlation analysis with {\sc GValue}.
+\textbf{RQ3: What is the quality of the current groups in the P2G mechanism?} To evaluate group quality, we establish a multi-dimensional feature method called {\sc GValue}.
+To validate its effectiveness, we randomly select 5 groups to design a questionnaire survey for manual scoring, followed by a correlation analysis~\cite{de2016comparing} with {\sc GValue}.
 Our results show that 16\% of the groups exhibit poor quality (\ie {GValue} score below 0.2) across Linux distributions.
-Additionally, we identified several existing issues with P2G adoption from an analysis of 413 groups in the latest version distributions.
+Additionally, we identify several existing issues on P2G adoption from an analysis of 413 groups in the latest version.

-\textbf{RQ4: What types of packages do developers tend to adopt the P2G mechanism?} We performed a topic analysis on group description and identified 5 categories (\eg Graphical Desktop, etc) that are more likely to adopt this mechanism.
-Furthermore, we extracted key information from package descriptions and compared them between packages with the P2G and without the P2G.
-This analysis provides valuable insights for developers and maintainers in determining whether a package should adopt this mechanism.
+\textbf{RQ4: What types of packages do developers tend to adopt the P2G mechanism?} We conduct a topic analysis on group description and identify 5 categories (\eg Graphical Desktop) that are more likely to adopt P2G.
+Furthermore, we extract key information from package descriptions and compare them between packages within and without P2G.
+This analysis provides insights for developers and maintainers in deciding whether a package should adopt P2G.